How to create a multilingual website using WordPress?

-However, this feature is not available by default in WordPress First off, you’ll need to setup WordPress according to your needs in order to get there.
+However, this feature is not available by default in WordPress.
+First off, you’ll need to setup WordPress according to your needs in order to get there.
 As you may have guessed by now, there are many ways to do this, which is why the multilingual option is not part of the WordPress “core”.
-This article will highlight some possible methods to make a multilingual site.
-Let’s start demystifying them right now!
+This article will highlight some possible ways to turn your website into a multilingual one.
+Let’s start looking at these approaches right now!

-First of all, it is important to be aware that a multilingual site does not necessarily mean that you have to translate only the texts from one language to another.
+First of all, it’s important to be aware that a multilingual site does not necessarily mean that you have to translate only the words from one language to another.
 You also have to look at the context.
 This may seem strange at first glance, but it is crucial when it comes to choosing a solution.

-The method of translating texts means that everything in one language is simply translated into another language.
-The site is therefore identical in all languages in terms of its content.
-Only the display language varies depending on the language chosen by the visitor.
+The text translation method means that everything in a language is simply translated into another language.
+The website is therefore identical in every languages in terms of its copy.
+Only the words will change depending on the language chosen by the visitor.

-The context-specific translation method takes into consideration a variation in content depending on the language, but also on the localization.
+The context-specific translation method takes into consideration not only the language of the words themselves, but also their context based on the localization.
 Cultural differences are usually observed.
-So, suppose a Cuban hotel wants to make a French-speaking version of its site to attract international tourists.
+Suppose a Cuban hotel would like to make a French version of its website to attract international tourists.
 Content for French-Canada’s language could use harsh winters to convince visitors to select their establishment.
 On the other hand, the French language from France could not use the harsh winters since this is not their reality.
 The hotel could then bet on the beauty and quality of the beaches.
 This simple example clearly shows that translation goes beyond language.

 Combining the two methods is definitely a good way to get the most out of your project!

-By default, WordPress only allows the management of one language per website.
-That said, several options are available to allow a site with multiple languages.
+By default, WordPress only allows the use of one language per website.
+That said, several options are available to allow a site to offer multiple languages.
 Here they are:

-- Creation of a network of websites (multi-site environment);
+- Creating a network of websites (using a multisite installation);

 - A combination of plugin and network of websites.